 …these words were originally written for the first festival in 1930.

-Kootenay Festival of the ArtsThe Kootenay Music Festival had its inception with representatives of the Trail Veteran’s Orchestra and the Nelson Symphony Orchestra setting up a joint committee to plan for a Kootenay-wide festival in the spring of 1930.
+The Kootenay Music Festival had its inception with representatives of the Trail Veteran’s Orchestra and the Nelson Symphony Orchestra setting up a joint committee to plan for a Kootenay-wide festival in the spring of 1930.
 Founders realized that one of the most challenging problems was a suitable venue for a large number of participants and audiences anticipated.
 The decision to use both the Trinity Church and the Opera House proved very wise as, within a short time, nearly 1,000 competitors were registered in 187 classes.
 The very first Kootenay Music Festival was held on May 29 & 30, 1930, in Nelson’s venerable old Opera House.
 Shortly after, on July 17, 1930, the Nelson Musical Festival Association was incorporated under the Societies Act as the governing body of the annual Nelson Music Festival, or “Festival of the Arts” as it is referred to today.

 A new Kootenay tradition had been born.

 With financial and artistic success behind them, planning for a 1931 festival in Trail began.
 A Trail Music Festival Association was assembled, and the Kootenay Music Festival has alternated between Nelson and Trail almost every year since that date, with a wartime break from 1943-46 and from 1964-67 when, with help from the Canada Council, it was once again revived.
-It also was also cancelled due to the COVID pandemic in 2020-2022 but for an online effort in Nelson.
+It was also cancelled due to the COVID pandemic in 2020-2022 but for an online effort in Nelson.